Article contents

 Abstract

-Since the 19th century, there has been a growing engagement in re-reading and reinterpreting foundational myths and their core texts in an effort to uncover the existential insights and enduring questions that have long preoccupied human thought.
-Among the most significant of these are the questions surrounding divine justice in ancient Mesopotamia.
-The Theodicy, also known as O Sagacious Mentor, Come, Let Me Tell You, represents one of the earliest attempts in recorded history to challenge the traditional paradigm of reward and punishment.
-The dilemma in The Theodicy unfolds through a couplet dialogue between a suffering man and a wise friend who desperately seeks to defend the justice and wisdom of the Mesopotamian gods.
-In this context, modern intellectual approaches—particularly from psychoanalytic theory—offer divergent angles to interpret these foundational texts.
-Thus, this ancient text may be viewed as an early expression of the enduring tension between divine authority and the individual's struggle to comprehend divine justice.
+Since the nineteenth century, scholars have been actively engaged in rereading and reinterpreting the foundational myths and their formative texts in an attempt to uncover the existential insights and enduring questions that have continually preoccupied human thought.
+Among the most significant of these is the Babylonian Theodicy—presented here in the researcher’s own translation—also known as O Sagacious Mentor, Come, Let Me Tell You.
+This text represents one of the earliest endeavors in history to question the traditional paradigm of reward and punishment.
+The dilemma of the Theodicy unfolds through an extended dialogue between a suffering man recounting his afflictions and a wise friend who strives to justify the wisdom of the gods in Mesopotamia.
+Within this context, the relevance of modern intellectual approaches becomes evident, particularly those grounded in psychoanalytic theory for interpreting collective behavior and foundational symbols.
+Accordingly, the Theodicy may be regarded as an early manifestation of the tension between divine authority and the individual’s quest to comprehend divine justice.

 Article information